AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Access control.md

 **Note**

 **User-Agent** and **Limits on the number of access times** are complicated and prone to misoperations.
 You cannot configure these access control policies in the ApsaraVideo VOD console.
-If you want to configure these policies,submit[a ticket](https://workorder.console.aliyun.com/console.htm#/ticket/add?productCode=vod&commonQuestionId=561&isSmart=true&iatraceid=1606446020666-2b842b67ddd84da10488b6&channel=selfservice) or contact the Alibaba Cloud technical support.
+If you want to configure these policies,submit [a ticket](https://workorder.console.aliyun.com/console.htm#/ticket/add?productCode=vod&commonQuestionId=561&isSmart=true&iatraceid=1606446020666-2b842b67ddd84da10488b6&channel=selfservice) or contact the Alibaba Cloud technical support.

 Referer blacklist or whitelist
 ---------------------------------------------------